We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 It has some interesting facts and norms that are shocking to learn.

-What do you know about your favorite ancient beverage?
+So what do you know about your favorite ancient beverage?

 10 Interesting Coffee Facts That Will Change How You Drink It!